jeredm/Interview/README.md

 # Dynamic
 Holds a few dynamic programming examples

+# StringManipulation
+Holds example problems to string and subsets of a string.
+Here is a list of the problems:
+- Sliding sliding window to find sub string length

 # Tree
 Explores the Tree data structure.
 It focuses on a binary search tree.
 This tree has examples of: